-- a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 3 councillors to be given to the Proper Officer in accordance with standing order 9. - The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+All or part of a standing order, except one that incorporates mandatory

+- statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 3 councillors to be given to the Proper Officer in accordance with standing order 9. - c The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d The decision of the chair of a meeting as to the application of standing orders at the meeting shall be final. - e NALC Model Standing Orders 2025 (updated April 2025) The updates are: Model Standing Order 18 updated to reflect procurement legislation and to ensure consistency with NALC's Model Financial Regulations.
+The changes are to 18.a.v, 18.c, 18.d and 18.f of the 2022 version.
+Model Standing Order 14 has also been updated to better reflect Code of Conduct requirements.
+MSO 14.a-c have been removed.
+The language in the document has been changed so it uses gender-neutral terms.
+This is in line with NALC policy and the Civility and Respect project.